-We are an interdisciplinary team of researchers from the University Hamburg and the University of Applied Sciences Hamburg with a focus on artificial intelligence, quantified self, and motion science.
-Our know-how results from many successful projects.
-Among others, we have combined physiological (ECG, EMG, respiration, blood markers) and kinematic (acceleration, gyroscope) data to automatically evaluate the execution of functional fitness exercises including stress and exhaustion levels.
-One of our core goals is to provide a digital fitness trainer that enables people to perform exercises more safely and correctly at home by providing appropriate feedback.
+We are an interdisciplinary team of researchers from the University Hamburg and the University of Applied Sciences Hamburg with a focus on artificial intelligence, affective computing, quantified self, motion science, and smart home environments.
+We combine physiological (ECG, EMG, respiration, blood markers), kinematic (acceleration, gyroscope) data, or video data (pose estimation, emotion detection) to automatically evaluate the activity and state of people (e.g., stress and exhaustion levels).

 What do we offer?

-- Know-how regarding artificial intelligence, machine learning, quantified self, and motion science.
+- Know-how regarding artificial intelligence, quantified self, affective computing, activity recognition, and motion science.